abhijeetk/af-binder/docs/afb-events-guide.md

 ### Event handlers

 The apis functions allow to declare event handling callbacks.
-These callback are called on reception of an  event matching a pattern and a receive in more that the event name and its companion JSON data, a user defiend closure and the api that is used to create it.
+These callbacks are called on reception of an  event matching a pattern and a receive in more that the event name and its companion JSON data, a user defiend closure and the api that is used to create it.